ArashUNSW/ZSPS2113-Ethical-Hacking-/labs/Lab1.md

 Write a lab report using the following structure.

 1. Lab Objective (80–100 words)
 Briefly state that the purpose was to configure an authorised penetration-testing environment using Kali-Attacker and Ubuntu-Server, verify networking, perform host discovery, identify open TCP ports and detect running services.
-These are the core objectives of Week 1.

 2. Lab Setup and Network Configuration (150–200 words + screenshots) The summary of the lab setup and network configuration should include: